-A 50-m drop in base level is applied at the beginning of Experiment 3a.
+A 50 m drop in base level is applied at the beginning of Experiment 3a.
 This leads to erosion in the foreland through headward incision of a number of streams, developing mostly on the western and eastern borders and persisting until the end of the experiment.
-Connection between the main feeder channel and the longest ingising stream on the sector.

-the end of the experiment.
-Connection between the main feeder channel and the largest incising stream on the eastern border happens earlier than in the default model (at around 250 ky) but the subsequent landscape evolution is very similar in both cases, although more incised streams remain at the end of this experiment (Fig. 7).
+Connection between the main feeder channel and the largest incising stream on the eastern border happens earlier than in the default model (at around 250 kyr) but the subsequent landscape evolution is very similar in both cases, although more incised streams remain at the end of this experiment (Fig. 7).